wavetro/testzoneWEB/README.md

 ### 🔨 How to build

-My workflow usually revolves around [Babylon.js](https://www.babylonjs.com/) and [Vite](https://vitejs.dev/).
+My workflow revolves around [Babylon.js](https://www.babylonjs.com/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/). *(WTZ000 uses [THREE.js](https://threejs.org/) instead of Babylon.)*

-1. Make sure you have `npm` installed and configured, usually with a JavaScript runtime environment like [Node](https://nodejs.org/en/download/).
+1. Make sure you have `npm` installed, which is usually done with a runtime environment like [Node.js](https://nodejs.org/en/download/).
-2. Download or clone the source code project folder(s) that you're interested in and place them all in a single directory, such as the default root "testzone-main" folder you get from cloning the repo or extracting the .ZIP download.
+2. Download or clone the contents of this repo and make sure it all stays in a single folder.
-3. Navigate to that root folder in a terminal and run `npm i vite` and `npm i -D @babylonjs/core`.
-Depending on the project, you may also have to repeat `npm i -D` for some of the following: `@babylonjs/inspector`, `@babylonjs/loaders`, or something similar.
-You can check the import statements at the top of the TypeScript files to see what you need. *(For WTZ000, run `npm i -D three` and `npm i tweakpane` instead of anything `@babylonjs`-related.)*
+3. Navigate to that single root folder in a terminal and run the following commands:
+- `npm i typescript`
+- `npm i vite`
+- `npm i @babylonjs/core`
+- `npm i @babylonjs/loaders`
+- `npm i terser` *(for step 6, optional)*
+- `npm i three` *(for WTZ000 only)*
+- `npm i tweakpane` *(for WTZ000 only)*
-4. Head over to the [assets repo](https://github.com/wavetro/testzone-assets) and download/clone it, merging the necessary project folders from there into your copy of this repo's source code.
-Also, refer to the CSS files for where to place the .WOFF fonts in the `ALL` folder from that repo.
+4. Download or clone the [assets repo](https://github.com/wavetro/testzone-assets) and merge the project folders from there into your copy of this repo's source code.
+You may also want to copy the font files from that repo's `ALL` directory into the folder of any project you plan to build or run.
-5. You can now preview the code in your browser by running `npm run dev` in any project's subdirectory, or you can build the project by running `npm run build`.
-The output will appear in a "dist" folder.
+5. You can now preview the code in your browser by running `npm run dev` in any project's folder, or you can build the project by running `npm run build`.
+The output will appear in a "dist" subdirectory. *(If Vite is giving you an error about missing packages, go back to the root folder and use `npm i` to download them.)*
-6. Optionally, you can run [terser](https://terser.org/) on the outputted JS files to optimize/secure it further.
-You can install it with `npm i terser` and run it with `npx terser <OUTPUTTED_FILENAME_HERE>.js -o <OUTPUTTED_FILENAME_HERE>.js -c -m`.
+6. After you build the source, you can optionally run [terser](https://terser.org/) on the outputted code to secure it.
+You can do this by running `npx terser EXAMPLE_NAME.js -o EXAMPLE_NAME.js -c -m` on every JS file in the "dist" folder.
-7. IMPORTANT: You may have to go to every outputted HTML/CSS file in the "dist" folder and add a trailing dot to any relative filepaths.
-For example, any mention of `/assets/file.png` needs to be `./assets/file.png` to work properly.
+7. IMPORTANT: To make sure the final output works properly when deployed online, go to every HTML/CSS file in the "dist" folder and add a dot prefix to EVERY filepath that starts with `/`.
+For example, any mention of `/assets/file.png` needs to be `./assets/file.png`.
 I have no clue how to make Vite do this automatically.

-And you're now done!
+8. If everything looks good after running `npm run preview` in the project folder, you're done!

 You can now deploy the contents of the "dist" folder to any static host of your choice.

 ---------------------------------------------------------------------------